Dear Shareholders,

 The Directors accept the responsibility for the integrity and

-objectivity of the Profit & Loss Account for the year ended March 31, 2023 and the
+objectivity of the Profit & Loss Account for the year ended March 31, 2024 and the

-and confirm that:
+statements") and confirm that:

-standards have been followed along with proper explanation relating to material
+accounting standards have been followed along with proper explanation relating to material

 departures;

-b) the directors have selected such accounting policies and applied
+(b) t he directors have selected such accounting policies and applied

 them consistently and made judgments and estimates that are reasonable and prudent so as